HopeEdwige/MUedit2/README.md

 ## Status

-This software is currently in **beta** and is intended for testing purposes, not for research projects.
+This software is functional and ready for use.
+The `adapt_decomp` feature still requires fine tuning and remains in **beta**.

 ## Features